cphdat3sem2019spring/react-fetch-crud/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-It is meant as start code for an exercise given at cphbusiness.dk (Computer Science AP)
+## Start code for an exercise given at cphbusiness.dk (Computer Science AP)

 #### The following is the original documentation created by Create React App
 Below you will find some information on how to perform common tasks.<br>